Street Votes

 More housing, in the right place

-Street votes will empower local communities to build the new housing across the country that we desperately need in a way that’s appropriate to the local area.
+Street votes will empower local communities to build the new housing across the country that we desperately need in places where there is already local infrastructure and amenities.

-Only local people can propose a street vote, and 2/3rds need to vote yes.
-That means you and your neighbours are in control from start to end.
+Only local people can propose a street vote, and 60% need to vote yes.
+That means communities are in the driving seat, with a real say over the future of their street.

 A reason to say “yes”

-Local owners and tenants alike will benefit from saying yes, meaning everyone has a reason to allow new homes in their community.
+Local owners, tenants and the wider community will all benefit from saying yes, meaning everyone has a reason to allow new homes in their area.

 Endorsements